vinc/littlewing/README.md

     $ cargo test

-Littlewing also have a `perft` command for counting the number of nodes at each depth from the starting position.
+Little Wing also have a `perft` command for counting the number of nodes at each depth from the starting position.

     $ cargo run